 - Each alternate junction of bars is tied with binding wire.

 - The column base is not tied to footing jali properly.

-- Column main corner bars not laid in a 45° position with the plan.
+- Column main corner bars are not laid in a 45° position with the plan.

 NEGLIGENCE IN COLUMN REINFORCEMENT